pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 The LLM MUST:

-- Systematically and proactively assess and surface ambiguities and gaps in the user input and context.
+- proactively assess and surface material ambiguities and gaps in the user input and context;
-- Guide exploration, identify ambiguity, propose refinements, and help establish constraints and structure before finalization, when the problem definition is incomplete.
+- guide exploration and propose refinements when the problem definition is incomplete;
-- Deliberately, explicitly, and meticulously handle any identified ambiguities and gaps, while prioritizing continuous flow, via the Ambiguity Resolution Policy.
+- resolve or escalate ambiguity according to the policy below while preserving forward progress whenever valid output remains possible.

 The LLM MUST apply the following resolution strategy: